modprods/grapho-user-guide/README.md

 Return to [Table of Contents](#table-of-contents).

-# Grapho VM
+# Grapho Machines

+Grapho Machines (GMs) are re-distributable online services and how we package, deploy and operate online services in a standard way that recognises there is no one-size fits-all approach that will work for all use cases.

+GMs include

+* functionality - instances of the online services themselves
+* data - preset and instance-only data

-Grapho VMs (aka "Grapho Virtual Machines") are Linux virtual machine containers that package Grapho online services to be used on your local device, on-premises hosting or on cloud platforms.
+GMs support a variety of container and virtual machine formats for use on your local device, on-premises hosting or on cloud platforms.

-We use [packer](https://www.packer.io/) and [terragrunt](https://terragrunt.gruntwork.io/) to keep on-premises and cloud-hosted virtual machine variants in sync.

-Supported virtual machine platforms
+We use packer and terragrunt to maintain [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) definitions of all Grapho Machines so that variants of a machine can be generated for multiple platforms as required.

+e.g.
+* AMI for use on AWS
+* VHD for use on a local Windows machine
+* PVM for use on a local Mac machine

+Supported:

+* Virtual Machine Image Formats
+    * AMI
+    * VHD
+* Containers
     * Linux Containers (LXC)
-* Windows WSL2
     * Docker
-* AWS AMI
     * Virtual Box
     * VMWare

-The default Grapho VM is a Debian LXC Container based roughly on the [VFX Reference Platform](https://vfxplatform.com/).
+The default Grapho Machine is a Linux Debian instance serving LXC Containers that is based roughly on the [Academy Software Foundation's VFX Reference Platform](https://vfxplatform.com/).

 Return to [Table of Contents](#table-of-contents).